watertap-org/watertap/docs/technical_reference/unit_models/electrocoagulation.rst

 ++++++++++++++++++++

-If the detailed calculation is selected, the model will use the Nernst equation to calculate the overpotential based on the standard cell potential, the entropy change, and the exchange current densities for the anodic and cathodic reactions, and a Tafel slope parameter to estimate the activation overpotential.
+If the detailed calculation is selected, the model will use the Nernst equation to calculate the overpotential based on the standard cell potential, the entropy change, and the exchange current densities for the anodic and cathodic reactions, and will also use the Tafel slope parameter to estimate the activation overpotential.

 In general, the overpotential is calculated as follows: